soomtochukwu/Celorean/README.md

 # Celorean: Personalized Learning with Blockchain and AI (MVP)

 ([Celorean ](https://celo-alfajores.blockscout.com/address/0x7b9F4dffd02aB01453e5A886720Cd30b5c50d122#code)) is a revolutionary personalized learning system that is undergoing active development in the [Celo ](https://celo.org/) ecosystem ([Check it out on karmaGap](/)).
-It leverages the power of blockchain and AI to create an engaging and rewarding educational experience.
+It leverages the power of blockchain and AI to create an engaging and **rewarding/incentivised** educational experience.
 Our Minimum Viable Product (MVP) focuses on core functionalities to validate the concept and gather user feedback for future iterations.

 ## Key Features: